 - Small flat head screwdriver for final tightening of Chicago screws

-- From the exterior fabric (Ottertex® canvas in Sunflower in our sample); cut the following:
+- From the exterior fabric (Ottertex® canvas in Yellow in our sample); cut the following:

 TWO 24” wide x 13½” high rectangles for the exterior front and back upper panels